salahadawi/lem-in/README.md

 Running the program with a valid map as input will print each move by each ant.

+To ease use and testing, i coded a graphical visualizer with SDL2 to simulate the graph and each ants moves.

 <h2 align="center">Rules</h2>

 All ants must reach the end room while following some rules: